 In order to acquire the capacity of Participant, the candidate entity must fulfill the requirements laid down by legislation in force and this Rulebook.
 These requirements must be fulfilled both initially, at the time of acquiring the capacity of Participant, and on a continual basis, for as long as the Participant operates.

+In case a Participant on the Trading Platform participates under the capacity of a Trading-only Participant, an uninterrupted contractual relationship with a Transmission User must be ensured.

 Procedure for acquiring the capacity of Participant

 In order to acquire the capacity of Participant, the candidate entity must submit the relevant written application to HEnEx.